LuiseFreese/blog/iceberg-model.md

-# Look behind the scenes of challenges in adoption of Microsoft
+# Why Microsoft 365 adoption projects fail

 ## intro about the challenge: